MichalPokojny/CI_project_5_bartender_box/FEATURES.md

 * When an action is performed, a message is shown in the container, providing feedback or confirmation to the user.
 The message remains visible for 5 seconds and is then automatically dismissed.

-* The container is designed to catch the user's attention without being intrusive.
-It uses a visually appealing layout and styling to ensure that the message stands out.

 <p align="center">
 <img src="./assets/features/message_success.jpg">
 </p>